dijkstracula/website/content/blog/Proving-The-Coding-Interview.md

 This is enough for Dafny to be convinced that our postconditions are satisfied: after the final loop iteration, `j == n`, which perfectly matches our actual specification!
-We have, at long last, an implementation that Dafny has proven satisifies our specification, and so we're able to generate executable code from our program!
+We have, at long last, an implementation that Dafny has proven satisfies our specification, and so we're able to generate executable code from our program!

 ```bash